scott-harrison/react-native-pulse-debugger/CONTRIBUTING.md

 - Add JSDoc comments for new functions
 - Update API documentation
 - Include examples for new features
+- Document any changes to the shared types

 ## 🐛 Bug Reports